sagarchoudhary96/react-sql-editor/README.md

 ### [Live Version](https://sagarchoudhary96.github.io/react-sql-editor/)

-A Web App For Basic SQL editor view to demonstrate where your users can query easily on a table using SQL and have ui components for the functionalities that can be added.
+A Web App For Basic SQL editor view to demonstrate where users can query easily on a table using SQL and have ui components for the functionalities that can be added.

 ## Requirements